bluedrummer/Open-Sesame/README.md

 - **Admin privileges** are required to run the script because it modifies firewall settings using **pfctl** (macOS) or **iptables** (Linux).

-# Open Sesame Server

-Open Sesame Server is a Python server that uses pfctl (macOS) or iptables (Linux) to block and unblock a UDP port based on the "open_sesame" and "close_sesame" keys.
-Admin privileges are required to modify firewall rules.

 ## Versions

 - **server_simple.py**: A basic version of the server used for testing.
 It doesn't modify firewall rules and is ideal for quick testing.